MicrosoftDocs/architecture-center/docs/example-scenario/data/smb-data-warehouse-content.md

 1. Azure Synapse Analytics pipelines ingest the legacy data warehouses into Azure.

    - The pipelines orchestrate the flow of migrated or partially refactored legacy databases and SSIS packages into Azure SQL Database.
 This lift-and-shift approach is fastest to implement, and offers a smooth transition from an on-premises SQL solution to an eventual Azure platform-as-a-service (PaaS).
-There's an opportunity to modernize databases incrementally after the lift and shift.
+You can modernize databases incrementally after the lift and shift.

    - The pipelines can also pass unstructured, semi-structured, and structured data into Azure Data Lake Storage for centralized storage and analysis with other sources.
-Use this approach when fusing data provides more business benefit than simply re-platforming the data.
+Use this approach when fusing data provides more business benefit than simply replatforming the data.

 1. Real-time data from streaming sources can also enter the system via Azure Event Hubs.
 Azure Stream Analytics can analyze this data immediately, for customers with real-time dashboard requirements.
 The data can also enter the centralized Data Lake for further analysis, storage, and reporting.